 Tapas on the menu include pan con tomate, croquetas de jamón, and bacon-wrapped dates.
 Sopa de Ajo, a Spanish garlic soup, and a variety of sandwiches are other favorites.
 To end your memorable meal, order a pastel de nata, a Portuguese custard tart, with a shot of espresso.

 Downtown Denver Food Tour

 Taking a food tour is one of the best things to do in Denver, whether you’re a tourist or a long-time local.
 During this 3-hour experience, enjoy good company while lunching at five of the city’s top restaurants.
 Generous portions, drink pairings, and a variety of cuisines are part of what makes this the #1 Denver tour on TripAdvisor.

 Along with that, you have the attention of a knowledgeable local guide.
-They’ll accommodate any dietary restrictions, and share insights into each unique establishment.
-Plus, with stories of the city’s past and present, you may even walk away with a fun fact to share at the dinner table.
+They’ll share insights into each unique establishment and the chefs and owners behind them.
+With stories of the city’s past and present, you may even walk away with a fun fact to share at the dinner table.

 Biker Jim’s Gourmet Dogs

 Biker Jim’s Gourmet Dogs is often featured in food publications, celebrated for its bizarre take on an American classic.
 No mystery meat here!
 Rather, expect the unexpected, like dogs made from wild boar, bison, rattlesnake, and new on the menu: ostrich.